masih4/CryoNuSeg/README.md

 - to remove an ROI
 - When you are done with all nuclei, save the outputs with ROI manager--> More --> Save
 - A zip file containing a number of ROI files will be created after saving the outputs (each ROI file represent one of the nucleus)

+## Codes to generate segmentation masks
+The Matlab codes to generate the segmentation masks are available in the codes folder.
+Besides the conventional binary masks, we also created some auxiliary segmentation masks that may be helpful in developing supervised machine learning-based algorithms.

 ## Acknowledgements
 This work was supported by the Austrian Research Promotion Agency (FFG), No. 872636 and the Kaggle open data research grant.